-HERSHE

-Penn State Hershey Med.
-Center, Tanger Outlets (Park & Ride), Briarcrest Apartments, Downtown Harrisburg Hummelstown, Serving:

-Downtown Hershey

-HARRISBURG PA 1710' 901 N. CAMERON ST

-www.cattransit.com INFORMATION: 238-8304

-N Harrisburg Map Not Drawn to See nbound Trips Hershey Penn State Hershey Medical Center

-HOW TO RIDE CAT

-CAT FARE INFORMATION

-Fares subject to change - Student Fares K - 12 Only BASE FARE - Exact Change Required

-ZONE #1 Adult - \$1.75 Student - \$1.25

-ZONE #2 Adult- \$2.35 ZONE #3 Adult - \$2.95

-MONTHLY PASSES

-ZONE #1 Adult - \$49.00 Student - \$35.00

-ZONE #2 Adult - \$70.00 ZONE #3 Adult - \$87.00

-MULTIPLE RIDE TICKETS

-11 RIDE ZONE #1- \$16.50, ZONE #2 - \$22.00, ZONE #3 - \$28.00 TRANSFERS - \$.25

-- DAYS CAT BUSES DO NOT OPERATE: Sundays, New Year's Day, Easter, Memorial Day, July 4th, Labor Day, Thanksgiving, Christmas and when the Sunday Holiday is celebrated on Monday. - CHILDREN: Age five and under ride free when accompanied by a fare paying passenger. - LOST SOMETHING ON A CAT BUS?
-Articles found on a bus are kept for 30 days.
-Call 238-8304 if you lose an article

-General Information

-- Light face type on the timetable indicates AM times. - Bold face type on the timetable indicates PM times. - SENIOR CITIZENS FREE RIDE PROGRAM: Passengers 65 years of age and older ride free with a Commonwealth of PA SENIOR CITIZEN ID card issued by CAT.
-Person 65 and over are encouraged to register for the Senior Citizen Free Ride Program. - HALF FARE PROGRAM: Persons with a qualifying disability may ride CAT at half fare with PA-DOT Reduced Transit Fare card issued by CAT.
+Effective May 26, 2015Route Base SectorBase SectorBase SectorServing: Downtown Harrisburg Hummelstown, Briarcrest Apartments, Penn State Hershey Med.
+Center, Tanger Outlets (Park & Ride), Domotor hershepCapital Area Area TransitCapital Area Area TransitArea Area Area Area Area Area Area Area Harrisburg Harrisburg Derry Freed Derry F Man Na Man Na M НОМ/Т CAT FARE INFORMATION O RIDE CAT General Information Fares subject to change - Student Fares K - 12 OnlyBASE FARE - Exact Change RequiredZONE #1 Adult - \$1.75Student - \$1.25ZONE #2 Adult- \$2.35ZONE #3 Adult - \$2.95MONTHLY PASSES Light face type on the timetable indicates AM times.
+Bold face type on the timetable indicates PM times.
+SENIOR CITIZENS FREE RIDE PROGRAM: Passengers 65 years of and older ride free with a Commentative of DA SENIOR CITIZEN UP.
+SENIOR CITIZENS FREE RIDE PROGRAM: Passengers 65 years of age and older ride free with a Commonwealth of PA SENIOR CITIZEN ID card issued by CAT.
+Person 65 and over are encouraged to register for the Senior Citizen Free Ride Program.
+HALF FARE PROGRAM: Persons with a qualifying disability may ride CAT at half fare with PA-DOT Reduced Transit Fare card issued by CAT.
 A Medicare Card may be sufficient proof of eligibility to obtain a PA-DOT Reduced Fare Card for the Half Fare Program.
 Commonwealth of PA ID cards issued by other PA Transit Systems for either the Senior Citizen Free Ride Program or the 1⁄2 Fare Program for person with disabilities are accepted on CAT buses.
 Driver may request proof of identity and/or age.
+DAYS CAT BUSES DO NOT OPERATE: Sundays, New Year's Day, Easter, Memorial Day, July 4th, Labor Day, Thanksgiving, Christmas and when the Sunday Holiday is celebrated on Monday.
+CHILDREN: Age five and under ride free when accompanied by a fare paying passenger.
+LOST SOMETHING ON A CAT BUS?
+Articles found on a bus are kept for 30 days.
+Call 238-8304 if you lose an article.
 Additional information and applications are available at CAT's Information offices.

-• CAN'T DO!
+CAN'T DO!
 Smoking, drinking and eating are not permitted on CAT buses.
 Playing radios, televisions, compact disk players, etc. in a manner that is offensive to any passenger or driver is prohibited.
 No pets allowed on CAT buses, except guide and service animals.

-CAT will make every effort to adhere to the published timetable but will not assume responsibility for inconvenience, expense, or missed connections resulting from inclement weather, unplanned detours, or excess traffic.
-2015 Comprehensive Plan
+CAT will make every effort to adhere to the published timetable but v connections resulting from inclement weather, unplanned detours, or

-LT MAPS & SCHEDULES.
+-November 2015

+- Derry Township

+- Surrounding Municipalities

+- Interstate Highways

+- US Highways

+- State Highways

+- Other Roads

+- Railroads

+- Lakes/Streams/Ponds

+- Lebanon Transit Route (8 &16)

+Source: Base GIS data provided by the Dauphin County GIS Department and the Tri-County Regional Planning Commission, 2013 - 2014.